Why Keto Isn’t a New Year Resolution

 They are usually well intentioned, but so big that they are over whelming, which is why 80% of New Year’s Resolutions fail by February

 That’s sad, but it does make it easier to understand why 37% of people say they don’t make New Year’s Resolutions.

 The reason resolutions fail most of the time is that people don’t set small manageable goals.

-It's hard to improve your life, stay on track and change all those bad habits to healthy habits, but trying to this all at once is almost impossible.
+It’s hard enough to improve your life in baby steps.
+But, to stay on track and change all those bad habits to healthy habits all at once is almost impossible.

 How to make a successful New Year’s resolution is: Don’t make One.

 You could jump right into Keto.